Type 2 Diabetes

 Type 2 diabetes accounts for between 85 and 95 per cent of all people with diabetes.
 Type 2 diabetes develops when the body can still make some insulin, but not enough, or when the insulin that is produced does not work properly (known as insulin resistance).

-The good news is that if the risk factors are picked up early enough, diabetes can be prevented.
-Pre-diabetes & preventing diabetes.
 Pre-diabetes occurs when glucose levels are higher than normal but not high enough to be diagnosed as diabetes.
 Those with pre-diabetes have an increased risk of developing Type 2 diabetes.
+The good news is that if the risk factors are picked up early enough, diabetes can usually be prevented through diet and lifestyle changes.

 Your check for diabetes